 Co-taught by Anna O'Malley, MD and James Stark

 It is increasingly clear that our health and wellbeing are inextricably linked with the health of our communities and the natural world.
-Emerging from our pandemic realities, we have a unique opportunity to bring a new focus and heightened awareness to the way we are living on this precious Earth.
-As we face into uncertain times, having skills in sourcing wellness from within, from relationship with nature, and within supportive interpersonal ecologies will strengthen our resilience.
+As we come out of our pandemic realities, we have a unique opportunity to bring a new focus to the way we are living on this precious Earth.
+As we face into uncertain times, having skills in sourcing wellness from within, from relationship with nature, and from supportive relationships with each other will strengthen our resilience.

 Aligned with the seasons, Art of Vitality is an immersive program in transformative well-being, of vitality on a personal, interpersonal, and ecological level.
 Drawing on emerging science and the essence of that which heals, we are building community around vitality, deep nature connection and reciprocity, and ecological consciousness.

 What would our lives be like if we were living a life grounded in healing connections?
 How would we feel if each meal was a nourishing experience that optimized our vitality, decreased risk of disease, and contributed to a regenerative existence on this planet?
 What would we gain by attuning ourselves to the rhythms of nature and our natural world?
 What might shift if we brought our behaviors and lives into alignment with our highest selves?
 What can we ripple out into our communities, centering our wellbeing on justice and equality within our human family and beyond?